Sacramento Physiomesh Hernia Attorney

 While this list isn’t intended to be comprehensive, it should help you better evaluate your own current medical condition while consulting with your physician.
 If you strongly believe that you are suffering serious medical complications or side-effects due to your recent Physiomesh implant, be sure to immediately contact your Sacramento Mesh Recall Attorney.New Lawsuits Involving Physiomesh Side-Effects and Complications

-- Matthew Huff’s case, filed in April 2016, is expected to go before a jury trial in January 2018.
+- Matthew Huff’s case, filed in April 2016.
 Shortly before the Ethicon Physiomesh “market withdrawal” was announced by the FDA, Matthew Huff filed a lawsuit in the United States District Court for the Southern District of Illinois.
 In his complaint, Huff claimed he had sustained major physical injuries after a Physiomesh product was implanted during surgery to treat an abdominal wall hernia.

 Shortly after this mesh product was implanted, Huff began suffering severe abdominal pain – as well as fever, chills, and nausea.
 During a subsequent hospitalization, Huff learned that the hernia mass had become infected, causing multiple abdominal masses and intestinal fistula to form.
 He then had to undergo additional surgeries to repair and debride the abscesses.
 Huff also alleged that he is now struggling with many serious medical complications, including two open wounds that must be cleaned and carefully packed each day.